dengyun-git/STEpUp_QC_Paper/README.md

    Order: 1) QC.paper.202306.R first & 2) QC.plot.202306.R
 * The script called 'QC.paper.202306' will generate a new folder called 'Robj.Paper' in the users personal Downloads folder (if the user is working out of this folder location) and will store R objects for plots and tables.

-### Other:
+### Other
-* The user will need to install the R packages: readxl, SomaDataIO, nlme, sva, factoextra, umap, ggplot2, GGally, mixtools, data.table, openxlsx, writexl, ggpubr, gdata cowplot, ggpubr, ggforce, scales.
+* The user will need to install the R packages: readxl, SomaDataIO, nlme, sva, factoextra, umap, ggplot2, GGally, mixtools, data.table, openxlsx, writexl, ggpubr, gdata cowplot, ggpubr, ggforce, scales.\

-  An example to install package "limma" with commond as follows:
+  An example to install package "limma" with commond as follows:\

-  if (!requireNamespace("BiocManager", quietly = TRUE))\n
+  if (!requireNamespace("BiocManager", quietly = TRUE))\
-  install.packages("BiocManager")\n
+  install.packages("BiocManager")\
   BiocManager::install("limma")